Kings: With the exception of the

 no other similarities.
 Beyond a similar pose in coins, the

-reversed decks which have three knights in common are no
+reversed packs which have three knights in common are no

-closer to each other than to the other decks.
+closer to each other than to the other packs.
 Like in the tarot knight

 of coins, the suit symbol appears twice in the Fournier knave of coins;

-Aces: The non-tarot decks all have aces in a style similar
+Aces: The non-tarot packs all have aces in a style similar

 to Tarot de Marseille and North Italian playing cards.
 The